DataDog/apigentools/docs/spec_repo.md

 * `codegen_exec` - Name of the executable of the code generating tool.
 * `container_apigentools_image` - Container image to use by the `container-apigentools` script by default.
+* `generate_extra_args` - Additional arguments to pass to the `openapi-generator` call.
 * `languages` - Settings for individual languages; contains a mapping of language names to their settings.
   * individual language settings:
     * `commands` - Commands to execute before/after code generation; commands are executed in two *phases* - `pre` (executed before code generation) or `post` (executed after code generation).
 Note that each command is run once for each of the langauge's `spec_versions`, and inside the directory with code for that spec version.
        * *phase* commands - Each phase can contain a list of commands to be executed; each command is represented as a map:
          * `description` - A description of the command.
-         * `commandline` - The command itself; the items in the list are strings and, potentially, *functions* that represent callbacks to the Python code.
+         * `commandline` - The command itself; the items in the list are templatable strings and, potentially, *functions* that represent callbacks to the Python code.
 Each function is represented as a map:
             * `function` - Name of the function (see below for list of recognized functions).
             * `args` - List of args to pass to the function in Python code (as in `*args`).
             * `kwargs` - Mapping of args to pass to the function in Python code (as in `**kwargs`).